CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Execution_Guide.md

   - [Using a Chain](#using-a-chain)

 ## Introduction
-This document aims to define an guide you through creating the "Execution" step of a scenario.
+This document aims to define and guide you through creating the "Execution" step of a scenario.

 We define the Execution step of a scenario as: